Transipedia/publication-ccle/quantification/README.md

 # Validation of `REINDEER` Quantification in Different Situations

-This repository contains scripts to evaluate `REINDEER` quantification of arbitrary sequences in diverse situations, reproducing figures in preprint article [[C. Bessière, et. al. (2024)]](https://doi.org/10.1101/2024.02.27.581927).
+This folder contains scripts to evaluate `REINDEER` quantification of arbitrary sequences in diverse situations, reproducing figures in preprint article [[C. Bessière, et. al. (2024)]](https://doi.org/10.1101/2024.02.27.581927).

 ## 1. Accuracy of RNA expression measure